 Reasons to avoid

-While there's a newer 'TR' model, the LG S95QR remains our pick as the best soundbar for LG TVs because it's even more of a bargain buy.
-Especially as you'll get the main bar, a separate subwoofer and two wireless rear speakers all in one package – and with development in conjunction with Meridian Audio the sound quality is second to none.
+The LG S95TR is our pick as the best soundbar for LG TVs because it's the most complete surround package from the brand.
+You get the main bar, a separate subwoofer and two wireless rear speakers all in the one package – and the sound quality is second to none.

-Downsides are the lack of support for 4K/120p and HDR10+, which is a shame on a flagship model at this price, but with twin HDMI inputs (plus the eARC output to the TV), useful wireless streaming options and Google Assistant support, and a really easy setup process, this LG soundbar is ideal for the best 55-inch TVs and larger.
+Downsides are the lack of support for HDMI 2.1 passthrough, which is a shame on a flagship model at this price (as that means no 120Hz passthrough at 4K with variable refresh rate), but with twin HDMI inputs plus the eARC output to the TV, useful wireless streaming options, and a really easy setup process, this LG soundbar is ideal for the best 55-inch TVs and larger.

 Specifications